JHHXYZ/Abgabe/README.md

 **The application offers**
 * styled restaurant pages with basic informations (home, menu, contact, about, order)
 * the customers the options to online reserve a table, order takeout and pay
-* the admin an dashboard where he can create, read, update and delete items from the application
+* the admin an dashboard where one can create, read, update and delete items from the application

 *(Note: Names, addresses and locations were anonymized for privacy reasons.)*

+### Technical aspects
+* reservation email is send via smtp´s gmail server
+* Payment feature was implemented with AJAX
+* data is stored with django´s default SQLlite database
+* the admin dashboard is created with django´s default admin site

 ## Afterthoughts
-All in all I
+I had quite some difficulties with this project.
+The main problem was that I took quite a long pause from programming after the lectures ended and hence also forgot many things.
+This led to me being constantly frustrated because I had to look a lot of things up again.
+This in turn led to me losing motivation and at this point I just wanted to be done with this project.

 ## How to launch the App